NCSU-DANCE-Research-Group/ClearCausal/README.md

 # FCA
-Code for the paper: FCA: Full Stack Causal Analysis for Microservice Performance Debugging
+Welcome to the code artifact for the paper: `FCA: Full Stack Causal Analysis for Microservice Performance Debugging` which presents a new dependency-aware full-stack causal analysis system that achieves fine-grained function-level root cause localization for microservice systems.

 	@inproceedings{tunde2024fca,
 	title={FCA: Full Stack Causal Analysis for Microservice Performance Debugging},